Russian tank destroyer SU-100, built in March 2008.

 The place in which I left the paint without quickly wiping off with washing has stained.

 All hatches have shut by assumption in the combat.
-The vehicle of the Soviet Union is interesting that every tanks are equipped the saw’s.
+The vehicle of the Soviet Union is interesting that every tank is equipped the saw.